pauldmccarthy/fsleyes/userdoc/overlays.rst

 Images which appear to contain spherical harmonic (SH) coefficients for spherical deconvolution-based diffusion modelling techniques can be displayed as spherical harmonic functions.

+.. [*] Diffusion SH overlays may not be available if you are using FSLeyes
+       over a SSH/X11 connection, in a VNC session, on an older computer, or at a reduced performance setting.

 .. _overlays_vtk_model: